Kontinuation/sedona/docs/api/flink/Function.md

 When the `gridPathCells` function throw error, Sedona implemented in-house approximate implementation to generate the shortest path, which can cover the corner cases.

-Both functions can't guarnatee full coverage.
+Both functions can't guarantee full coverage.
 When the `fullCover = true`, we'll do extra cell traversal to guarantee full cover.
 In worst case, sedona will use MBR to guarantee the full coverage.

 If you seek to get the shortest path between cells, you can call this function with `fullCover = false`